 A sealed tomb in a dark hillside at night, the great round stone rolled across the mouth, a faint gold seam of held light behind it.

-They laid Him in the dark
+They laid Him in the dark.

-and sealed it with a stone.
+They shut it with a stone.

-For three days,
+For three days

-the whole world waited.
+the whole world held its breath.

 "He was buried…" — 1 Corinthians 15:4